oscardelalanza/personal-portfolio/README.md

 ### Usage

-To start the development server do the following
-- inside `personal-portfolio` directory run the command `rails server`

 ### Run tests

 no tests written yet

+### Deployment

+To start the development server do the following.
+- Run the command `rails server`.

 ### Future features

-- add editing and removing options to the sections `projects`, `articles`, `contact`, `education`
+- Add editing and removing options to the sections `projects`, `articles`, `contact`, `education`.
-- display pinned `projects` and `articles` in the corresponding section in the dashboard
+- Display pinned `projects` and `articles` in the corresponding section in the dashboard.
-- add errors alerts/messages to the forms
+- Add errors `alerts/messages` to the forms.
-- add messages form
+- Add messages form.
-- display dashboard info in homepage
+- Display dashboard info in homepage.

 ## Authors